-The growth simulations of M. edulis and M. galloprovincialis for the North Sea and the N. Ionian Sea are shown in Fig. 3 and Fig. 4 respectively.
-In the North Sea implementation, X_k was tuned to a constant value: $X_k=8 \text{ mg m}^{-3}$ ($\pm 1.5 \text{ mg m}^{-3}$).
-The fitted value was higher, as compared to the one $(X_k=3.88 \text{ mg m}^{-3})$ used by Casas and Bacher (2006) in productive areas of the French Mediterranean shoreline (average CHL-a concentration 1.45 mg m-3 maximum peak at 20 mg m-3), as a consequence of the higher productivity in the North Sea (average CHL-a concentration 4.25 mg m-3; maximum peak at ~33.40 mg m-3).
-The high value of X_k could also be explained by the presence of inedible particles (i.e. MPs) which led to lower quality food in the mussel's diet compared with an assumed clean of inedible particles environment (Kooijman, 2006, Ren, 2009).
+The growth simulations of M. edulis and M. galloprovincialis for the North Sea and the N Ionian Sea are shown in Figs. 3 and 4 respectively.
+In the North Sea implementation, X_k was tuned to a constant value: $X_k = 8 \text{ mg m}^{-3} (\pm 1.5 \text{ mg m}^{-3})$.
+The fitted value was higher, as compared to the one $(X_k =$ 3.88 mg m^{-3}) used by Casas and Bacher (2006) in productive areas of the French Mediterranean shoreline (average CHL a concentration: 1.45 mg m^{-3} ; maximum peak at 20 mg m^{-3}), as a consequence of the higher productivity in the North Sea (average CHL a concentration: 4.25 mg m^{-3} ; maximum peak at ~ 33.40 mg m-3).
+The high value of X_k could also be explained by the presence of inedible particles (i.e. MPs) that led to lower-quality food in the mussel's diet compared with an assumed clean-from-inedible-particles environment (Kooijman, 2006; Ren, 2009).
 In the present study the inedible particles (i.e. MPs) have been incorporated in the mussel's diet through the modified relation of the functional response f (Eq.
 5, Table 1), which regulates the assimilation rate and thus the mussel's growth.
-However, the DEB model applied at the French site, did not account inedible particles in the mussel's food.
-Furthermore, it has been reported that wild mussels grow considerably slower than farmed mussels (~1.7 times) (Sukhotin and Kulakowski, 1992) and thus, a higher value of X_k promotes a lower mussel growth, which is the case of the North Sea mussel.
-The simulated mussel shell length after 4 years, in August, is 4.35 cm and the fresh tissue mass is 1.87 gr, in agreement with Van Cauwenberghe et al. (2015) and other studies conducted on wild mussels (Sukhotin et al., 2007, Saraiva et al., 2012, MarLIN, 2016).
+However, the DEB model applied at the French site, did not account for inedible particles in the mussel's food.
+Furthermore, it has been reported that wild mussels grow considerably slower than farmed mussels (~ 1.7 times) (Sukhotin and Kulakowski, 1992), and thus, a higher value of X_k promotes less mussel growth, which is the case for the North Sea mussel.
+The simulated mussel shell length after 4 years, in August, is 4.35 cm, and the fresh tissue mass is 1.87 g, in agreement with Van Cauwenberghe et al. (2015) and other studies conducted on wild mussels (Sukhotin et al., 2007; Saraiva et al., 2012; Mar-LIN, 2016).
 In particular, Saraiva et al. (2012) found that after 16 years of simulation, the wild mussel of the Wadden Sea (North Sea) is 7 cm long, while according to Bayne and Worral (1980) a mussel with shell length 4 cm corresponds to the age of 4 years, in agreement with the current study.
-The simulated growth presents a strong seasonal pattern, being higher during spring and summer season, as compared to autumn and winter, which is consistent with the seasonal cycle of temperature and CHL-a concentration, for a typical year in the region (Fig. 1).
-The increase of food availability and temperature during spring (April) results in high mussel growth for a 4-month period, while the decrease of CHL-a from summer until the end of the year, in conjunction with the temperature decrease in autumn, result in a lower mussel growth.
-Spawning events that occurred each year in late April-early May (30 April-2 May) each year, are responsible for the sharp decline in mussel's fresh tissue mass, shown in Fig. 4 (Handa et al., 2011; Zaldivar, 2008) and in agreement with the literature (Sprung, 1983, Cardoso et al., 2007, Saraiva et al., 2012).
-The predicted weight loss due to spawning was around 7% at the first year of simulation, while the second, third and fourth year the percentage of weight loss increased gradually to 8.3%, 12.6% and 14.4% respectively.
-Bayne and Worral (1980) demonstrated that the weight losses on spawning for individuals of 1 g weight vary between 2.1% and 39.8%, presenting a weight-specific increase with size.
+The simulated growth presents a strong seasonal pattern, being higher during the spring and summer season, as compared to autumn and winter, which is consistent with the seasonal cycle of temperature and CHL a concentration, for a typical year in the region (Fig. 1).
+The increase in food availability and temperature during spring (April) results in high mussel growth for a 4-month period, while the decrease in CHL a from summer until the end of the year, in conjunction with the temperature decrease in autumn, results in a less mussel growth.
+Spawning events that occurred in late April-early May (30 April-2 May) each year are responsible for the sharp decline in a mussel's fresh tissue mass, shown in Fig. 4 (Handa et al., 2011; Zaldivar, 2008), which is in agreement with the literature (Sprung, 1983; Cardoso et al., 2007; Saraiva et al., 2012).
+The predicted weight loss due to spawning was around 7 % at the first year of simulation, while the second, third, and fourth year the percentage of weight loss increased gradually to 8.3 %, 12.6 %, and 14.4 % respectively.
+Bayne and Worral (1980) demonstrated that the weight losses on spawning for individuals of 1 g weight vary between 2.1 % and 39.8 %, presenting a weight-specific increase with size.